httpJunkie/react-from-scratch/readme.md

 }
 ```

-Let's run our project and make sure everything is working:
+Let's run our project and make sure everything is working, the links will throw an error, but we will be replacing the dummy data mementarily:

 ```bash
 npm start